WVURAIL/dspira-lessons/pages/newpost.md

 In Google Drive:
 - open document
 - click share button (upper right corner)
-- in dialogue box, change the get link attribute to Anyone with link with viewer priveleges. see screenshot below
+- in dialog box, change the get link attribute to Anyone with link with viewer privileges. see screenshot below

 ![screen shot of changing permissions of google document]({{ site.baseurl }}/images/SharedScreenshot.jpg)